tallguyjenks/DevLog/DevLog/p.doing.homelab.proxmox.setup.md

    1. Note: i did have to configure my disks in some of the boot menus to make a single logical volume RAID 5 configuration
    2. The in the Proxmox installer i just selected ext4 for the file system
    3. Will use ZFS on [[p.doing.homelab.servers.fafnir]]
-6. fill in network inforation
+6. fill in network information
    1. Much of it can be gleaned from your router console
    2. `ifconfig get default | grep gateway` for the default gateway
    3. for MacOS to find [[n.protocol.dns]] server just search for `DNS` in *system preferences*